gschwarzer/Shopping-List/README.md

 - Items are saved in history for easy re-adding later
 - Delete a store or history item by swiping left on it

-Feedback and bug reports welcome: gabe@iam.gs
+Feedback and bug reports welcome: gabe@hire.gs